 - Select a peer reviewed article of at least 8 pages length on any aspect of management accounting.
-You may not chose any article already provided as part of the class readings. - Write a 600 word report on the article for the chief executive of a company.
-The report should outline the content of the article, the implications for your firm and your proposed recommendations based on the article for changes in the company.
-You can chose the company type; i.e. industry, country, size, strategy, etc. Include with your project a one paragraph summary of your company.
-Projects should be placed in the MMPA 502 assignment box on the mezzanine floor in Rutherford House no later than 5.00 pm 4 May 2011. - In addition to handing the report by the due date, all projects will be presented to the class on Monday 9 May 2011.
+You may not chose any article already provided as part of the class readings. - Write a 500-600 word report on the article for the chief executive of a company.
+The report should outline the content of the article, the implications for your firm and your proposed recommendations based on the article for changes in the company. - You can chose the company type; i.e. industry, country, size, strategy, etc. Include with your project a one paragraph summary of your company. - Projects should be placed in the MMPA 502 assignment box on the mezzanine floor in Rutherford House no later than 5.00 pm Thursday 19 January 2012. - Projects over 600 words will be subject to a 20% penalty per 100 words over 600 words. - In addition to handing the report by the due date, all projects will be presented to the class on Tuesday 24 January 2012.
 This will be in the form of 'speed presentation' where each presenter will have no more than 3 minutes to transmit the key ideas on their selected paper as if to the senior management of your company.